-Tourists visiting Switzerland are charged an extra amount called the “Resort Tax” or the “Tourist Tax” for every night of their stay which is used to keep up the tourist infrastructure.
+Tourists visiting Switzerland are charged an extra amount called the Resort Tax or the Tourist Tax for every night of their stay which is used to keep up the tourist infrastructure.
 In exchange for this tax, you get a Guest Card or Visitor Card from the hotel/hostel you are staying at in Interlaken, Habkern or Beatenberg.
-This card gives you free access to public transport in zone 80 and travel to Iseltwald, Saxeten and Niederried.
-Further, this card also gives you a fare reduction on the funicular that takes you to the top of Harder Kulm and Schynige Platte.
-Find more information on the Visitor Card
+This card gives you free access to public transport in zone 80 and travel to Iseltwald, Saxeten, and Niederried.
+Further, this card also gives you a fare reduction on the funicular that takes you to the top of Harder Klum and Schynige Platte.

 *Travel Tip: Make sure you budget for the tourist tax separately.
 Most hotel accommodations don’t show the tax upfront when you book the hotel but you are charged on arrival.